google/meterstick/README.md

 The meterstick package provides a concise syntax to describe and execute routine data analysis tasks.

+## Disclamer

+This is not an officially supported Google product.

 ## Building up an analysis